 The Australian and ACT Governments are providing regularly updated information about the Coronavirus.
 Check Smart traveller for regular updates.

-For up-to-date advice and information, please regularly review the following webpages:
+For up-to-date advice and information, please regularly review the following websites:

-Vigilance is encouraged for anyone who has been in Hubei Province, China or Hong Kong.
-If you have been in contact with someone who may have been exposed to 2019-nCoV, please monitor your health closely and report any symptoms by phone to your primary medical provider who will liaise with the public health agency in the ACT.
+If you have been in contact with someone who may have been exposed to COVID-19, please monitor your health closely and report any symptoms by phone to your primary medical provider who will liaise with the public health agency in the ACT.